TheMaster1127/HTVM/DOCUMENTATION.md

     else {
         print("varName1 is NOT less than or equal to paramVar1 or something else") }
-    ; this is how the return keyword will look like in your lang return
+    // this is how the return keyword will look like in your lang return
 }
-; This is where the main function will start.
+// This is where the main function will start.
 It's just a label, so don't worry. main funcName1(varName9)
-; this is how a while loop works in your lang bool var1 := false while (var1 = false) {
+// this is how a while loop works in your lang bool var1 = false while (var1 == false) {
     print("we are inside the while loop")
-    var1 := true
+    var1 = true
 }
 print("we are outside the while loop")
-; this is how to use a loop whit arrays arr str array123 := ["hey"] array123.add("hello") array123.add("how") array123.add("are")
+// this is how to use a loop whit arrays arr str array123 = ["hey"] array123.push("hello") array123.push("how") array123.push("are")
-array123.add("you")
-array123.add("doing")
+array123.push("you")
+array123.push("doing")
 Loop, % array123.size() {
     print("iteration: " .
 STR(A_Index))
     print("Item: " . array123[A_Index])
 }
-print("this is how the escape char looks like `nthis is a new line")
+print("this is how the escape char looks like \nthis is a new line") /* this is a comment block this is a comment block
-'''1
-this is a comment block
-this is a comment block
-'''2
+*/
-; this is how to use an AutoHotKey like Loop
+// this is how to use an AutoHotKey like Loop
 Loop, 10 {
-    if (A_Index % 2 = 0) {
+    if (A_Index % 2 == 0) {
         continue
     }
     print(A_Index)
 }
-; this is how to use an AutoHotKey like infinite Loop Loop {
+// this is how to use an AutoHotKey like infinite Loop Loop {
-    if (A_Index = 5) {
+    if (A_Index == 5) {
         break
     }
     else {
         print(A_Index)
     }
 }
-; this is how to use an AutoHotKey like Loop, parse str someText := "hello how are you doing`ntoday we are good."
+// this is how to use an AutoHotKey like Loop, parse str someText = "hello how are you doing\ntoday we are good."
-Loop, Parse, someText, " ", `n {
+Loop, Parse, someText, " ", \n {
     print(A_LoopField)
 }
-; Error Handling
+// Error Handling
 try {
     throw ErrorMsg("Something went wrong!")
 }